Corbin Carroll Player Props: Diamondbacks vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have the 12th-ranked team ERA among all MLB pitching staffs (4.08).
+- The Brewers have the 13th-ranked team ERA among all MLB pitching staffs (4.08).

-- Brewers pitchers combine to rank 24th in baseball in home runs given up (94 total, 1.3 per game).
+- Brewers pitchers combine to rank 24th in baseball in home runs surrendered (95 total, 1.3 per game).

+- Teheran (2-2) takes the mound for the Brewers in his sixth start of the season.
+He has a 1.78 ERA in 30 1/3 innings pitched, with 20 strikeouts.

-- The righty's most recent appearance was on Wednesday against the Minnesota Twins, when he went five innings, surrendering four earned runs while allowing five hits.
+- In his most recent time out on Saturday, the right-hander went six innings against the Pittsburgh Pirates, giving up two earned runs while surrendering one hit.

-- The 32-year-old has an ERA of 4.71, with 8.2 strikeouts per nine innings, in 12 games this season.
-Opponents have a .236 batting average against him.
+- In five games this season, the 32-year-old has an ERA of 1.78, with 5.9 strikeouts per nine innings.
+Opponents are hitting .202 against him.

 © 2023 Data Skrive.
 All rights reserved.